lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session08_say.md

 CC F - Increasing the supply of Appointment Supply for New CC Patients does increase the new CC patient weekly Starting Rate, which reduces new CC patients Waiting to Start.

+MM F - We met our goal of getting more patients into MAT for OUD! by having a more realistic referral rate, using more x-waiver provider supply, and adjusting our RVIs for depression and OUD in line with quality standards.

 11. Discuss and record what changes you may want to make in the clinic and what further experiments you want to run.

  [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/icons/mtl_decisions.png" height = "50" width = "50" style = "display: inline-block"/>](http://mtl.how/sim) **Our Decisions.** *Based on what you learned in this experiment, what changes are you ready to make in your practice?*

 CC D - Next time we will experiment with adjusting our Return Visit Interval.

+MM D - I am going change how I order my return to clinics for OUD and depression; allocate ~40% of my time to OUD patients; conduct a few more experiments to refine the allocation of my time to better balance trade-offs between patient needs.

 + Type in the *Our Decision* text box a question that describes what your team wants to learn from changing a specific variable or variables in the model.